GERD has significant unmet medical needs

 Why does the disease occur?

-GERD occurs when the esophageal defence mechanisms are overwhelmed by gastric contents that reflux into the esophagus
+GERD occurs when the esophageal defense mechanisms are overwhelmed by gastric contents that reflux into the esophagus

 Stages of GERD

-GERD can occur in different stages, from Reflux hypersensitivity to severe chronical stages, complicated GERD.
+GERD can occur in different stages, from esophageal hypersensitivity to erosive GERD and additionally further complications as the disease progresses.

 Los Angeles Classification of Reflux Esophagitis